 Dr. Sandor Demeter

-Dr. Sandor Demeter was appointed on February 17, 2017 as a permanent, part-time Commission member of the CNSC on an interim basis for a term of one year.
+Dr. Sandor Demeter was reappointed on March 12, 2018 as a permanent, part-time Commission member for a five-year term.

 A resident of Winnipeg, MB, Dr. Demeter holds a Doctor of Medicine (MD) degree from the University of Saskatchewan.
 He is certified by the Royal College of Physicians and Surgeons of Canada in Community Medicine (Public Health) as well as Nuclear Medicine.
 He has post-graduate degrees from the University of Toronto (Masters of Health Science in Community Health and Epidemiology), the University of Edmonton (MSc focusing on health technology assessment and health economics), and the Illinois Institute of Technology in Chicago (Masters of Health Physics).

-Dr. Demeter has extensive consulting experience, including as a Physician Advisor to the CNSC since 2012, during which he attended select Commission hearings and advised the Commission on issues related to radiation and human health, at both individual and population levels.
+Dr. Demeter has extensive consulting experience, including as a Physician Advisor to the CNSC from 2012 to 2017, during which he attended select Commission hearings and advised the Commission on issues related to radiation and human health, at both individual and population levels.
 He has received several research awards, reviewed numerous publications, and authored or co-authored approximately 40 scientific papers, posters and abstracts.
 He has also been a member of several associations, including the International Committee on Radiation Protection, Canada Safe Imaging, and was the President-Elect of the Canadian Society of Nuclear Medicine.

 After a decade of providing public health services in various jurisdictions across Canada, he moved to Winnipeg in 2002 to start a diagnostic and therapeutic nuclear medicine practice.
 He is currently a staff nuclear medicine physician and Nuclear Medicine Section Head at Health Sciences Centre of the WRHA; Co-Director of the WRHA PET/CT Program; and Medical Director, WRHA Central Radiopharmacy.
 He is also an Associate Professor in the departments of Radiology and Community Health Sciences, Faculty of Health Sciences, College of Medicine, and an Adjunct Professor, Department of Physics, University of Winnipeg.
 From 2009 to 2012, he was the WRHA Medical Director of Diagnostic Imaging, the HSC Site Medical Manager of Diagnostic Imaging, and the University of Manitoba Department Chair, Radiology.

-Dr. Soliman Abdelfattah Soliman was appointed on February 17, 2017 as a permanent, part-time Commission member of the CNSC on an interim basis for a term of one year.
+Dr. Marcel Lacroix was appointed on March 12, 2018 as a permanent, part-time Commission member for a four-year term.